ZidanHadipratama/ZidanHadipratama/README.md

-# Hi👋 I'm Zidan Hadipratama - Web Developer | Cybersecurity Enthusiast | Diligent Learner 😄
+# Hi👋 I'm Zidan Hadipratama - Web Developer | Diligent Learner 😄

 ## 😊 Introduction

 Hello, I'm Zidan Hadipratama, but you can call me Zidan.
-I'm a computer enthusiast with a passion for web development and cybersecurity.
+I'm a computer enthusiast with a passion for web development.
 I enjoy learning new technologies and constantly expanding my knowledge in the field.

 ### 🚀 Current Project